Top 13 Venture Capital Firms Powering the Future of Energy Startups

 3. Blue Bear Capital

-Investment stages: Seed, convertible note, early-stage, and late-stage venture
+Investment stages: Seed to late-stage venture

 Industries of focus: CleanTech, Energy, Industrial, Infrastructure, SaaS, Software

-Geographical presence: Los Angeles, California
+Geographical presence: Los Angeles, CA

 Founded: 2016